yvonneng/instagram-collecting/what.md

 - Look and feel
 - Behaviour

-For example, if you're collecting comments, do you just need a plain-text copy of the comment?
-Or do you need to preserve the way it looked on the page, or do you need to be able to click on the links included in it?
+For example, if you're collecting comments, do you just need a plain-text of the comment?
+Or do you need to preserve the way it looked on the page?
+Do you need to be able to click on the links?

-Answering these questions will help you decide what [tool](https://yvonneng.github.io/test-insta/tools-overview) to use to collects the elements you need, in the form you need them in.
+Answering these questions will help you decide what [tool](https://yvonneng.github.io/test-insta/tools-overview) to use to collect the elements you need, in the form you need them in.

+## But how do I know what I need?
+It is important to consider the intended purpose of collecting, and what the requirements are for that use.
+Spend some time researching.
+It may be helpful to consult external standards or protocols in your field (e.g. [Berkeley Protocol...](add link)